banderson623/advent-of-code-2023/README.md

 // if (sortedCards.contains(try!
 Regex(#"(\S)\1\1"#))) { return .OnePair}
 ```

-I will now try to walk the strings like a simpleton
+I will now try to walk the strings like a simpleton.
+Okay so the strategy was pretty simple, but the implementation was so dang rough.
+I am bad enough at swift and also swift isn't great for string parsing and such.

+No worries, got to learn how to implement the Comparable protocol, and that was fun.
+The code is straightforward enough I won't explain it here.

+I will say, once I had the test case working, the big one worked on the first try.

+On to Step 2

 `nodemon --exec "swift -no-warnings-as-errors -enable-bare-slash-regex" s1.swift`